GingerCam/Home-Assistant-Config/README.md

 - [configuration.yaml](/configuration.yaml)
 - [A sorted list of all of my automations](/documentation/automation_list.md)

-Most of my automations are done in Node Red.
+Most of my automations are done in Node-Red.
 These automations will be updated regularly when I create, edit or optimise flows.
 You may need to edit the flows to suit your setup as you won't have some of the same personal entities as I do.

 ## My gear